-- Have at least 5.00 years of qualifying service credit on account with STRS Ohio and submit a completed application packet within two years of the last date of earned service; - Not be receiving service retirement benefits; - Be younger than age 60 when the disability application is submitted; - Stop teaching before reaching age 60; and - Have the most service credit with STRS Ohio (versus OPERS or SERS).
+- Have at least 5.00 years of qualifying service credit on account with STRS Ohio and submit a completed application packet within two years of the last date of contributing service with STRS Ohio, OPERS or SERS; - Not be receiving service retirement benefits; - Be younger than age 60 when the disability application is filed; - Stop teaching before reaching age 60; and - Have the most service credit with STRS Ohio (versus OPERS or SERS).
 If OPERS or SERS has the most service credit, contact the system with most service credit for a Disability Application Packet.